Bachelor of Arts in Urban & Regional Planning

 Fall QuarterCreditsWinter QuarterCreditsSpring QuarterCredits

-PLAN 4644Elective - certificate, minor, or general elective5PLAN 490 (Senior Capstone - graduation requirement)5
+PLAN 4644Elective - minor or general elective5PLAN 490 (Senior Capstone - graduation requirement)5

 Total Credits 180